Kestron06/WiiMiiRead-Write/README.md

 IS NOT TESTED.
 IT WILL MOST LIKELY NOT WORK.
 I am pinging it up to the repo because of some issues I'm having with my laptop.
 It MIGHT work, but it most likely won't.
 I haven't tested.

-#3DSRead.js
+# 3DSRead.js
 Is fully working however it's a lot more complex with a bunch more dependencies - I'm still tinkering with it as well and don't have a ton of test cases done.
+When I do, I'll rename the repo to encompass the 3DS as well.

 # Contact
 While I believe it is fully functioning, I obviously cannot test every single Mii combination and also have not worked with Binary before.
 If you find anything wrong, please let me know!
 You can reach me at kestron@kestron.software, or making an issue, or joining https://discord.gg/k3yVkrrvez